Rufinamide LGS

 (2008)Objective

-Rufinamide (adjunctive) — to evaluate efficacy and safety for treatment of seizures associated with Lennox-Gastaut syndrome.
+To evaluate adjunctive rufinamide for generalized seizures associated with Lennox-Gastaut syndrome.

 Study Summary